thezimmee/os-zimmee/README.md

 <!--
 ## TODO
-- Add uninstall option to bootstrap for all and for app
+- add command to toggle between amethyst and kwm
-- Add a "repo list" to be able to update all my repos
+- find keyboard shortcut to move window to next/prev space
-- Sublime:
+- configure kwm:
-	- Add files to gitignore that shouldn't be tracked
-	- Remove package control apps so apps aren't installed automatically; instead create comma-separated list of apps to install with advanced install in package control
-	- Add preferences for installed apps to /sublime/Packages
+	- Add ability to save layouts
-- Opt out of brew anonymous stats (https://git.io/brew-analytics)
+	- Add notification for mode of current window (which is displayed when mode is toggled)
 - Sort through desired macOS preferences
 	- [Toggle function keys to on](https://github.com/nelsonjchen/fntoggle)
 	- add desired macOS keyboard shortcuts
 	- Change default xcode files to sublime
+- Add a "repo list" to be able to update all my repos
+- Configure hammerspoon
 - Functions to add:
 	- check if program exists (http://stackoverflow.com/questions/592620/check-if-a-program-exists-from-a-bash-script)
 - Install node & packages